-The replica Service (Replica Manager) replicaAdjustStartTimeout Default: 1200 (20 min) Normally Adjuster waits for database init thread to finish.
-If by some abnormal reason it cannot find a database thread then it will sleep for this delay. replicaWaitReplicateTimeout Default: 43200 (12 hours) Timeout for pool-to-pool replica copy transfer. replicaWaitReduceTimeout Default: 43200 (12 hours) Timeout to delete replica from the pool. replicaDebug Default: false Disable / enable debug messages in the log file. replicaMaxWorkers Default: 6 Number of worker threads to do the replication.
+The replica Ser- vice (Replica Manager) replicaDebug Default: false Disable / enable debug messages in the log file. replicaMaxWorkers Default: 6 Number of worker threads to do the replication.
 The same number of worker threads is used for reduction.
-Must be more for larger systems but avoid situation when requests get queued in the pool.
-Default: 2 replicaMin Minimum number of replicas in pools which are online or offline. replicaMax Default: 3 Maximum number of replicas in pools which are online or offline. replicaCheckPoolHost Default: true Checks tag.hostname which can be specified in the layout file for each pool.
+Must be more for larger systems but avoid situation when requests get queued in the pool. replicaMin Default: 2 Minimum number of replicas in pools which are online or of- fline. replicaMax Default: 3 Maximum number of replicas in pools which are online or of- fline. replicaCheckPoolHost Default: true Checks tag.hostname which can be specified in the layout file for each pool.
 Set this property to false if you do not want to perform this check. replicaEnableSameHostReplica Default: false If set to true you allow files to be copied to a pool, which has the same tag.hostname as the source pool.
 Note The property replicaCheckPoolHost needs to be set to true if replicaEnableSameHostReplica is set to false.

-Chapter 8.
+Chapter 7.
 The poolmanager Service